handsonkeyboard/ExcelVBA/VBA Codes/Code3_CreateTabsFromColumn.md

 # VBA Code #3: Create Worksheet from Column (Dynamic Approach)

 ## 🎯 Code Overview
-This VBC macro generate specific worksheets based on a list of names in a rangee on an existing worksheet.
+This VBC macro generates specific worksheets based on a list of names in a rangee on an existing worksheet.

 ## 📗 Usage Guide
 Copy and paste the following code into your VBA editor: